SG-17/SuperCRTControl/README.md

 	</a>
 	```

+9. If you want to make a button that clears all inputs and outputs place `?cmd=0*!` after your Extron's IP in a link.

-9. Once you have configured your html code you can start using your Super CRT-Control to control your Extron Matrix Switchers.
+10. Once you have configured your html code you can start using your Super CRT-Control to control your Extron Matrix Switchers.

 ## Project Status and Disclaimers
 > This project comes with no guarantees or timetables.